 Health is a crucial matter to us at BabyGearLab.
 Whether you want to or not, everyone comes into contact with chemicals in their ordinary lives, and some of them are unhealthy.
 Toddlers have sensitive developing systems that could suffer more from exposure to unnecessary chemicals because they are still growing.
 Thus, we strongly believe in limiting their exposure when and where possible.
 There are more concerns surrounding materials in sippy cup bodies than any other variable regarding chemical exposure.
 Given health concerns and cup durability, we feel materials are a natural place to start the cup selection process.
-We believe stainless steel has the most to offer with the least amount of drawbacks.
-The Pura Kiki and the Thermos Foogo have been award winners multiple times in our leak-proof cup reviews in large part due to their stainless steel design.
+We believe stainless steel has the most to offer, with the least amount of drawbacks.

 Next, Ease of Use and Cleaning